redhat-openshift-ecosystem/operator-pipelines/README.md

   --showlog
 ```

+:warning: Only quay-based registries are supported by the hosted pipeline.
+There are some quay specific tasks for configuring the repositories where
+the bundle and index images are pushed.

 ## Operator Release pipeline
 The Release pipeline runs after the layers of validation (CI (optionally) and Hosted pipeline).